GUMBridge: a Corpus for Varieties of Bridging Anaphora: LLM Evaluation

 \section{LLM Evaluation}

-In this section, we provide an LLM baseline for the task of bridging resolution evaluated on the test set of GUMBridge (32 documents, \textasciitilde30k tokens, 601 instances of bridging).
-We provide scores for one open model, \texttt{meta-llama/llama-3.3-70b-instruct}, and one closed SoTA model, \texttt{GPT-5}.
+In this section, we provide an LLM baseline for the task of bridging resolution evaluated on the test set of GUMBridge (32 documents, \textasciitilde30k tokens, 562 instances of bridging).
+We provide scores for two open models \texttt{meta-llama/llama-3.3-70b-instruct} and \texttt{qwen/qwen3-235b-a22b-instruct-2507}, and one closed SoTA model, \texttt{GPT-5}.
 Following the set up of the evaluation of our human annotators, we test the models on 3 subtasks: (1) anaphora recognition, (2) antecedent selection, and (3) subtype categorization.
-For each subtask, the models are provided with a separate prompt which gives a detailed explanation of the task with a series of few-shot examples.\footnote{Templates of the exact prompts will be included in the supplementary materials of the final version.} For the anaphor recognition subtask, the models are queried sentence by sentence through the document, with 50 tokens of additional context on each side of the sentence.
+For each subtask, the models are provided with a separate prompt which gives a detailed explanation of the task with a series of few-shot examples.\footnote{Templates of the exact prompts are included in Appendix \ref{sec:appendix_prompts}} For the anaphor recognition subtask, the models are queried sentence by sentence through the document, with 50 tokens of additional context on each side of the sentence.
 For the antecedent selection subtask, the models are queried once for each bridging anaphor in the gold annotations, getting the sentence containing the anaphor with 150 tokens of preceding context.
 For the subtype categorization subtask, the models are queried once for each bridging pair in the gold annotations, getting the sentences containing the anaphor and the antecedent, each with 50 tokens of additional context on each side.
-The results of this evaluation are shown in the lower portion of Table~\ref{tab:agree_and_baseline}.
+The results of this evaluation are shown in Table~\ref{tab:baseline}.
+The reported scores are from single runs on each model.